 Women Bear the Brunt of Caregiving

 Every family is different, but when it comes to caring for aging parents, we often see a marked gender division.
 Typically, the man handles the financial aspects of their parents’ care; they make the big decisions.
 They may handle some of the items on their parent’s household to-do list if Mom and Dad still live in their own home.
 But doing hands-on care, especially for, say, their wife’s parents?
 Quite an uncommon sight.
-Even for their own parents, when it comes to the more intimate care tasks, it’s still generally the women who are left to handle these, willingly or not.
+Even for their own parents, it’s still generally the women who are left to handle more intimate care tasks, willingly or not.
 Nonetheless, wives who want to participate in their in-laws’ care may still come to resent being assigned these tasks “by default.”

 Encouraging Husbands to Participate in Their Parents’ Care